splunk-soar-connectors/awssecurityhub/README.md

 Select "Configure New Asset" for the v1.1+ Security Hub App.

 > **Important** These instructions require the Splunk SOAR Security Hub app v1.1 or higher - if you
-> are running an older version, be sure to upgrade it by selecting "Upgrade Apps" in your splunk
+> are running an older version, be sure to upgrade it by selecting "Upgrade Apps" in your Splunk
 > SOAR instance or downloading the latest version of the app from my.phantom.us/apps and manually
 > installing it.

-![Security Hub Phantom App Configure](https://splunkphantom.s3.amazonaws.com/images/security-hub-app-asset.png)
+![Security Hub Splunk SOAR App Configure](https://splunkphantom.s3.amazonaws.com/images/security-hub-app-asset.png)

 ### App Configuration Parameters